-Individuals who feel that they have been subjected to sexual harassment and are in need of further information as to the procedures, may contact the Chief Human Resources Officer, 900 West Orman Avenue, Central Administration, Room 112, Pueblo, CO 81004; Phone: 719.549.3220.
+Individuals who feel that they have been subjected to sexual harassment and are in need of further information as to the procedures, may contact the Vice President of Human Resources, 900 West Orman Avenue, Central Administration, Room 112, Pueblo, CO 81004; Phone: 719.549.3220.
 All matters involving sexual harassment complaints are taken seriously and shall be investigated.
 Complaints shall remain confidential to the extent possible.
 Filing of a complaint or otherwise reporting sexual harassment shall not reflect upon the individual's status or affect future employment, work assignments, or grades.